skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 rest of the city.
 They cross, and are met on the opposite side by the Gatemaster.

 The Gatemaster is a large man.
-His long dark hair, streaked with grey, is pulled back into a thick ponytail.
+His long dark hair, streaked with gray, is pulled back into a thick ponytail.
 Beefy arms extend from the embossed plate mail covering his chest, like the limbs of a mighty tree.
 His beard is well-trimmed, and his face bears the lines of many grim years.
-With a deep, authoritive voice, he introduces himself as Gatemaster Fulan.
+With a deep, authoritative voice, he introduces himself as Gatemaster Fulan.
 The doors stand open behind him, and he beckons the party to enter.